Oloqq/crocheteer/docs/draft/3_Pattern as a formal language.md

 Ch(18)
 ```

-The only instructions allowed before a starter are *metadata* and yarn describing *operations* (defined in further subsections).
+The only instructions allowed before a starter are *parameters* and yarn describing *actions* (defined in further subsections).

 ### Rounds
 After the starter, an amigurumi piece is worked stitch by stitch in a spiral.
-A set of stitches going all around the current piece is called a *round*.
+A set of stitches going all around the perimeter of current piece is called a *round*.
 A round is denoted by its number, then a colon (`:`), followed by a list of stitches (details below).
 ```
 R1: 6 sc